andyzhangx/demo/llm/kubecon-na-2026-cfp-pd-disaggregation.md

 2. **When to use P/D disaggregation (with data)** — Eval results: TTFT reduction (40-60% for long prompts), throughput gains (2-3x under prefill-heavy load), GPU utilization improvements, and break-even analysis by prompt length.

 3. **How to autoscale P/D independently** — KEDA with role-specific metrics: prefill scales on queue depth, decode on KV-cache utilization.
-Live demo of asymmetric scaling under bursty traffic.
+Example of asymmetric scaling under bursty traffic.

 4. **KAITO vs Dynamo vs llm-d standalone** — Dynamo is Python-native/NVIDIA-coupled; llm-d is K8s-native but manual; KAITO adds a declarative CRD layer with built-in KEDA autoscaling, vendor-neutral GPU support, and single-CRD multi-model management.